WoobeenJeong/GNN-Vertual_Screening_HER2/README.md

 This repository is part of the LAIDD mentoring project.
-For internal use only.
+For internal and educational use only.
 Do not redistribute without permission.

 ---